Skip to main content

 Upload Excel

-Click/Drag the red box to upload the filled Excel file.
+Click/Drag the area in the red box in the figure below to upload the filled Excel file to the platform.
 The uploaded device information will be displayed in the online table.
-If there are errors, you can continue to add or modify.
+If there are errors, you can continue to add, delete, or modify.

 mqtt_add_device_upload_temp